rocky-linux/wiki.rockylinux.org/docs/guidelines/git_guidelines.md

 A SIG is a **S**pecial **I**nterest **G**roup(s).
 SIGs are smaller groups within the Rocky community that focus on a small set of issues or exist solely for the awareness or focus on topics.
 This section does not cover the requirements of a SIG's existence.

-It is expected that a SIG may end up having repositories with packages that can add-on to a Rocky Linux system.
+It is typical that a SIG may end up having repositories with packages that can add-on to a Rocky Linux system.
 However, some SIGs do not function in this manner.
-In the case that they do function in this manner, they will typically have a section in the git service under the SIG group.
+In the case that they do function in this manner, they will typically have a section in Rocky Linux GitLab under the SIG group.

+A SIG will always have an organization at the RESF Git Service.

-### Structure
+### Structure (Packaging)

 Using the [RPM Structure](#current-rpm-structure) as a guide, the general idea is the same.
 A `patch` group may not be needed, but could be useful.
 An example of how a SIG could set up their group could be like this: